 - ID5 Universal ID

-Run parallel campaigns using both cookie-based and cookieless approaches to compare performance and prepare for the transition:
+Run parallel campaigns using both cookie-based and cookieless methods so you can compare performance and prepare for the switch:

 - A/B test contextual vs. behavioural targeting